nicholasdille/container-slides/150_gitlab/030_authentication/slides.md

 ---

-## Personal
+## Personal Credentials

+<i class="fa-duotone fa-key-skeleton fa-4x fa-duotone-colors-inverted" style="float: right;"></i>

-XXX username / password
+We have already used username and password

-XXX Personal Access Token (PAT)

-XXX Personal SSH Key
+Users can create *Personal Access Tokens*

+- Used instead of password for `git` operations
+- Used to access the API (more later)

+Users can add SSH public keys

+- Used for `git` operations

+Permissions inherited from user

+### Hands-On

+1. Create a PAT
+1. Clone a repository using the PAT instead of the password

 ---

-## XXX

-XXX Group Access Token
+## Group and Project Credentials

+<i class="fa-duotone fa-bucket fa-4x fa-duotone-colors-inverted" style="float: right;"></i>

+### Scoped to group

-XXX Group Deploy Token
+Group Deploy Tokens (read only)

+Group Access Tokens (configurable)

+### Scoped to project

-XXX Project Access Token
+Project Access Tokens (configurable)

-XXX Project Deploy Token
+Project Deploy Token (read-only)

-XXX Project Deploy SSH Key
+Project Deploy SSH Key (read-write)

+### Hands-On

+1. Create a project deploy token
+1. Use it to clone the repository

 ---